-If an employee has an employment contract -- whether written or oral, express or implied -- that contract may limit your ability to terminate the employee.
 If an employment contract exists, you must treat the employee fairly and fire the employee only for "good cause."
 However, it is not always easy to determine if an employment contract exists.

 Before you fire an employee, you must figure out whether you have an employment contract with the employee.
 Occasionally, this will be as simple as opening the employee's personnel file and seeing a document labeled "employment contract."
 This type of contract is called an express written contract.

 However, employers sometimes create employment contracts without meaning to.
 This type of contract -- called an implied contract -- binds an employer as much as a written contract does.

 Employers create implied contracts when they promise employees something, usually job security.
 These promises can occur in all sorts of circumstances, such as during a casual conversation with an employee or as part of a discussion in an employee handbook.

 No matter how the promise occurs, if a court thinks that the promise has enough weight and that the employee has relied on that promise (usually through continuing employment), the court may view that promise as a contract and require you to hold up your end of the deal.

 Figuring out whether you have unintentionally created an implied contract can be a tricky business, but past court decisions do provide some guidance.

 Courts have found that an implied contract was formed in the following circumstances:

 Don't let the specter of implied contracts worry you too much, however.
 If you feel certain that you have never promised the employee job security, then chances are good that the employee does not have an implied contract.